The Maslov index in symplectic Banach spaces

-where \subindex{Morse theory!Morse index}\symindex{m@$m^{\pm}(Q)$, $m^0(Q)$ positive (negative) Morse index and nullity of Hermitian form $Q$}$m^{\pm}(Q)$, $m^0(Q)$ denote the positive (negative) Morse index and the nullity of $Q$ respectively for a Hermitian form $Q$. \end{lemma}
+where \subindex{Morse theory!Morse index}\symindex{m@$m^{\pm}(Q)$, $m^0(Q)$ positive (negative) Morse index and nullity of Hermitian form $Q$}$m^{\pm}(Q)$, $m^0(Q)$ denote the positive (negative) Morse index and the nullity of $Q$ respectively for an Hermitian form $Q$. \end{lemma}

 \begin{proof} Clearly, $\la(s)$ is Lagrangian if and only if $Q(s)$ is Hermitian.
 By choosing a frame, we can assume that $X=\C^{2n}$, $\la_0=\C^n\times\{0\}$ and $\mu_0=\{0\}\times\C^n$.
 Let $J(s)$ be defined by $\w(s)(x,y)=\lla J(s) x,y\rra$ for each $s\in[0,1]$.
 Then we have $J(s)=\left( \right)$ for some $K(s)\in\GL(n,\C)$.
 Set $T(s):=\diag(K(s)^{-1},I_n)$.
-Then we have $T(s)^*J(s)T(s)=J_{2n}$.
+Then we have $T(s)^*J(s)T(s)=J_{2n}:=\left( \right)$.
 By Proposition \ref{p:maslov-properties}.d, we can assume that $J(s)=J_{2n}$.
 Then we have $X^{\pm}=\{(x,\mp ix);x\in\C^n\}$.
 The generator of $\la(s)$ is the map $(x,ix)\mapsto (U(s)x,-iU(s)x)$, $x\in\C^n$.
 So $U(s)=(I_n+iA(s))(I_n-iA(s))^{-1}$.
 We have $U(s)=0$ if $A(s)=0$.
 Note that $A(s)$ is a continuous family of self-adjoint operators.
 By the definition of the spectral flow we have

 Similarly we have (\ref{e:local-mas-finite-minus}). \end{proof}

 The following proposition is a slight generalization of \auindex{Boo{\ss}--Bavnbek,\ B.}\auindex{Furutani,\ K.}\cite[Theorem 4.2 and Remark 5.1]{BoFu99}, where it was shown for the first time that the Maslov index is preserved under certain symplectic reductions.
 It was that result that inspired us to base our new definition of the Maslov index in weak symplectic infinite dimensional spaces on the concept of symplectic reduction.
 From a technical point of view, the following very general proposition for strong symplectic structures together with its modifications for weak symplectic structures in Section \ref{ss:sympl-invariance} is one of the main achievements in this Memoir.
 Note that the arguments depend on our novel intrinsic decomposition techniques of Section \ref{ss:intrinsic-decomposition} in the preceding chapter.